 Banff National Park offers some amazing hotspots for backcountry skiing close to the resorts.
 This means you’ll be able to find some epic untouched lines during the day, join a bumpin’ apres ski party in Banff during the evening, and snuggle into your warm hotel bed at night.
 Just to do it all again the next day!

 Filled with bowls and alpine tree runs, Lake Louise won’t disappoint.
 But with complex terrain and snowpacks, you’ll need to ensure you do your research and pick your lines carefully.
-You can also book your first experience in Lake Louise with Yervana Local, Jeff.
+You can experience cross country skiing around the beautiful area of Lake Louise!
+Book a cross country skiing adventure in Lake Louise with Yervana Local, Shauna.

 The Icefields Parkway is located between Banff and Jasper.
 This road offers scenic views and plenty of opportunity to stop, skin up and ski.
 So many it becomes a distraction to getting from point A to point B!